garlic1234567/Catching-inter-modal-artifacts/README.md

 This is the repository for the paper "Catching Inter-Modal Artifacts: A Cross-Modal Framework for Temporal Forgery Localization".

 # Dependency
-Since we build on the UMMAFormer (Zhang et al.,2023) framework for our approach, please refer to [UMMAFormer repository](https://github.com/ymhzyj/UMMAFormer) for detailed dependencies required to reproduce our Cross-Modal Framework designed for the TFL task. <br>
+Since we build on the UMMAFormer (Zhang et al.,2023) framework for our TFL framework, please refer to [UMMAFormer repository](https://github.com/ymhzyj/UMMAFormer) for detailed dependencies required to reproduce our Cross-Modal Framework designed for the TFL task. <br> <br>
-For experiments validating the generalizability of the proposed modules, we replace the original alignment and fusion operation in HAMMER with our BRM and DFFM, respectively.
-Detailed installation instructions can be found in the [HAMMER repository](https://github.com/rshaojimmy/MultiModal-DeepFake).
+For experiments validating the generalizability of the proposed modules, since we replace the original alignment and fusion operation in HAMMER with our BRM and DFFM, respectively, please refer to [HAMMER repository](https://github.com/rshaojimmy/MultiModal-DeepFake) for detailed installation instructions.

 ## Dataset
 We conduct experiments on the following datasets: